skorokithakis/photocopy/README.md

 Just run:

+    1. Clone down the repo, or just download `photocopy.py`
-    pip install docopt
+    2. pip install docopt

-    pip install hachoir
+    3. pip install hachoir

-    Then execute the script using python.
+    4. Then execute the script using python.

-To install the software.
 You're ready to use it!

 Usage
 -----
-What photocopy does is read the EXIF data from images and copy the latter to a specified directory.
-The use case is that you have an SD card from your camera and want to copy all the images/videos into specific directories by day or month.
+Photocopy recursively reads the EXIF data from images and other file types (see below) in source directory and copies the files to a specified target directory with subdirectories for the creation dates of the files.
+It does not rename files.
+A use case is that you have an SD card from your camera, or a folder from a remote syncing service, and want to copy all the images/videos into specific directories by day.

 You run it with: